 What should a Veteran do before negotiating a “pay for delete”?

-Before negotiating, a Veteran should always verify the debt in writing with the collection agency, ensuring its legitimacy and accuracy.
-Never pay or acknowledge the debt until it’s validated.
+Always verify the debt in writing with the collection agency, ensuring its legitimacy and accuracy, before offering payment.

 Why is getting a written agreement so important for Veterans?

-For Veterans, a written “pay for delete” agreement is essential because verbal promises are not legally binding.
-Without a written agreement, there’s no proof that the agency promised to delete the entry, even if you pay the debt.
+A written agreement is essential because verbal promises are not legally binding.
+Without it, there’s no proof of the deletion promise.

 How long does a collection account stay on a Veteran’s credit report if not deleted?

-A collection account, whether paid or unpaid, typically stays on a Veteran’s credit report for up to seven years from the date of the original delinquency.
+A collection account, paid or unpaid, typically stays on a Veteran’s credit report for up to seven years from original delinquency.

 Can paying an old debt restart the statute of limitations for Veterans?

-Yes, in some states, making a payment on an old debt can “re-age” it, potentially restarting the statute of limitations, which is the time period a creditor or collector has to sue you for the debt.
-This is why careful negotiation and written agreements are crucial for Veterans.
+Yes, in some states, payment on old debt can “re-age” it, potentially restarting the time a collector can sue you.

 What if the collection agency refuses a “pay for delete” offer to a Veteran?